 Why did everyone have to schedule the same holiday party for the first weekend after Thanksgiving?
 The holidays are meant to be filled with joy, but sometimes it feels like a hard-fought marathon.
 Right after the turkey leftovers are half gone, we’re racing to kickoff point for a grand run to the holiday finish line.

-If you’re feeling a little worn due to the hustle and bustle, here are a few tips to help you out:
+If you’re feeling a little worn due to the hustle and bustle, here are five tips to help you out:

 Above all, take time for your family.
 It’s so easy to get caught up in the calendar of events, and before you know it, family time has been lost.
 The easy-going time with kids and loved ones is the best way to remind you that life is full of many, simple joys.